hotaydev/dnd-beyond-kit/README.md

 ### Thanks

-If you liked the extension, please give us a star on Github and a good note on [Google Chrome Web Store](https://chromewebstore.google.com/detail/dnd-beyond-kit/gdpopbkamfkkenkillfnocgljokkcopg).
+If you liked the extension, please give us a star on Github and a good review on [Google Chrome Web Store](https://chromewebstore.google.com/detail/dnd-beyond-kit/gdpopbkamfkkenkillfnocgljokkcopg?utm_source=github).